Grant Taylor (actor): Personal life

 In June 1941 Taylor married Margaret Josephine Haslett at St Joseph's Church, Malvern.
 (They were engaged in May.)
 Shortly afterwards her mother in law moved in with them.
 They had one child, Christopher John (later known as Kit) born in April 1942.
 Taylor went to Sydney in early 1942 to make a recruiting film and says when he returned his wife had moved out.
 He did not see her again until 1945, when she said she had no intention to return to him.
 Taylor was granted a divorce in 1946 with custody of their child going to Margaret.
 Margaret Taylor died in 1952.

-In 1947 Taylor remarried a woman called Jean Ebsworth Bullen (née Hosking).
+In 1947 Taylor married Jean Ebsworth Bullen (née Hosking).
 It was later revealed that Jean and Taylor had an affair while she was married to her first husband, Walter Bullen; Jean and Bullen divorced in 1945.

 Jean and Taylor raised Kit, who became an actor, appearing with his father in Long John Silver.
 Jean was fatally injured in an accident at their Potts Point home after she fell over on her way back from a party on 23 April 1956.
 She was taken to hospital and died five days later of bronchial pneumonia, aged 39.

+He married a third time, Beth Revenna, and they had a son, Duncan, both in 1958.
+She died in 1989 in an accident.

-Taylor died of cancer in 1971 aged 54.
+Taylor died of cancer in 1971 aged 53.